SS Ocean Monarch (1950): History

-Ocean Monarch was built by Vickers-Armstrongs Ltd, Walker, at a cost of £2,500,000.
+Ocean Monarch was built by Vickers-Armstrongs Ltd, High Walker, at a cost of £2,500,000.
 She was yard number 119, and was launched on 27 July 1950, with completion in March 1951.
 She was the first postwar-built ship designed especially for the American cruise market.
 Accommodations were for 414 first class passengers only.
 Ocean Monarch was awarded a gold medal by the American Institute for Designing for her "outstanding beauty and unusual design features of a cruise ship".